WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Case Study: Aggregate Root

-^ Now we have a way to identify a Cook.
-Because they are uniquely identifiable using an Id, this makes the Cook an entity.
-More than that though, our Cook actually aggregates other parts of the domain, like frying pan or spatula.
-This makes the Cook an Aggregate Root.
+^ We can identify our cook.
+This means Cook is an Entity.

+^ Cook Aggregates other parts of the domain (eg. Frying Pan or Spatula)

+^ Cook is our Aggregate Root

-^ In the Food Preparation domain, the bulk of our domain operations will interact with the Cook Aggregate Root.
+^ Bulk of operations will interact with the cook.

-^ So how do you know which entities are going to be your Aggregate Roots?
+^ How do we know it's an aggregate root?

 ![fit right](img/aggregate_root.png)